Free WhatsApp API Masterclass: A 60 Minute Crash Coursess Enroll Now

 WhatsApp reads your messages.End-to-end encryption means only you and your recipient can read them.

-Using WhatsApp API means Meta stores customer data.Messages are only temporarily stored for delivery and then deleted.
-Businesses handle storage securely through their BSP.
+Using WhatsApp API means Meta stores customer data.Messages are stored only for delivery.

 Cloud API is less secure than On-Prem.Both follow the same encryption standards.
 The choice is about control vs convenience.